BrynjulvBrynjulvsen/kafka-workshop/exercises/3_partitions_and_ordering.md

 ## Concept refresh
 - Kafka guarantees ordering _within_ a partition; adding partitions increases throughput but requires careful key usage.
-- When a consumer joins or leaves a group, Kafka rebalances assignments—expect a short pause while this happens.
+- When a consumer joins or leaves a group, Kafka rebalances assignments - expect a short pause while this happens.

 ## Guided exercise